mia-jinns/jinns/doc/source/index.rst

 Changelog:

+* v0.3.1

+    - Check is NaN parameter after a gradient step to be able to return the last valid parameters for debugging

+    - Clean the main optimization loop.
+Correction: loss evaluation was performed with the parameters from the previous iteration and not the current one!

 * v0.3.0

     - Optimization now starts with a call to `jinns.solve()` which replaces the class `PinnSolver`.
 This change is not backward compatible, check out the updated notebooks and documentation!